albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

 There are different ways you can deploy your Ruby applications in a Docker container.
-You can either choose one of the many existing Ruby images on the [public docker registry][docker-registry-ruby] and use it as your base and adapt it to your needs or... build your own base Ruby image from scratch based on your favorite OS and then build your application image on top of it.
+You can either choose one of the many existing Ruby images on the [public docker registry][docker-registry-ruby], use it as your base and adapt it to your needs or... build your own base Ruby image from scratch based on your favorite OS and then build your application image on top of it.

-In this post we are going to do the whole process of building the Docker Ruby image from scratch based on the official Ubuntu 14.04 container creating a normal image and an on-build image.
+In this post we are going through the whole process of building the Ruby image from scratch based on the official Ubuntu 14.04 container.
+We will also create an onbuild image.

+## Building the base image

+This image will set base for the rest of the post as we will use the resulting image to create our set of Ruby images.

+The image will contain all the things Ruby expects to compile and run properly on a Debian based OS.
+I will not going to talk about the packages that will be installed, as we are going to focus on the configuration of the set of images.

-One thing to keep in mind is that the image we'll build is only for Ruby and will not contain any database related packages on the base image.
+One thing to keep in mind is that the image we'll build is only for Ruby and will not contain any database related packages.
 If there's a need to install a gem with native extensions requiring "extra" packages those should go into that specific image unless all of your apps require it.

-## Building the base image

-This image will set base for the rest of the post as we will use the result of the image to create our set of Ruby images.

-This image contains all the things ruby expects to compile and run properly on a Debian based OS.
-I'm not going to talk about each package that will be installed, I'm just going to talk about configuration.

 **What should you expect from this image?**

-This image will not complain about any TTY warnings during installation because of the `noninteractive` flag we are using, all your applications will use `en_US.UTF-8` as the default encoding and the most of the installation process will be silent do to the `-qq` flag.
+This image will not complain about any TTY warnings during installation because of the `noninteractive` flag we are using, all your applications will use `en_US.UTF-8` as the default encoding and most of the installation process will be silent do to the `-qq` flag.

 ```bash
 FROM ubuntu:14.04.2